Advertisement

 I’ve ranted before about the convoluted Thai visa system and suggested some radical overhauls.

-Imagine my surprise when I saw some of my ideas like the creation of a Thailand visa reflected in the new proposals.
+Imagine my surprise when I saw some of my ideas like the creation of a visa reflected in the new proposals.

 They’re not perfect, but there’s definitely progress.